-This "clarification," however, may conflict with a recent DOS cable to embassies and consulates worldwide in which the DOS provides the following guidance on who is considered to be a dual national: those who "possess a current passport from the restricted country, have been denied based on nationality in a designated country (but not on travel to the country without being a national of that country), or who have otherwise identified themselves as nationals of a restricted country including on a previous application or in an interview, including as a dual national."
+This "clarification," however, may conflict with a DOS cable to embassies and consulates worldwide in which the DOS provides the following guidance on who is considered to be a dual national: those who "possess a current passport from the restricted country, have been denied based on nationality in a designated country (but not on travel to the country without being a national of that country), or who have otherwise identified themselves as nationals of a restricted country including on a previous application or in an interview, including as a dual national."

-Also, as of press time, some airlines reportedly were not allowing people in these situations to board, and not issuing airline tickets.
-Those traveling on non-covered passports may still be unable to get visas if they are known to be dual nationals of a covered country, and there is some risk that non-Canadian dual nationals with nonimmigrant visas (NIVs) might not be admitted if CBP realizes their NIVs have technically been provisionally revoked.
+Also, when the ban was in effect, some airlines reportedly were not allowing people in these situations to board, and not issuing airline tickets.
+Those traveling on non-covered passports may still be unable to get visas if they are known to be dual nationals of a covered country, and there is some risk that non-Canadian dual nationals with nonimmigrant visas (NIVs) might not be admitted if their NIVs are again provisionally revoked and CBP realizes their NIVs have been provisionally revoked.

 Therefore, there may be exceptions to the manner in which dual nationals are treated upon entry to the United States dependent upon a number of circumstances.
-Until there is amended guidance from the DOS, dual nationals should assume the ban could apply to them under the circumstances noted in the DOS cable discussed above.
+Until there is amended guidance from the DOS, dual nationals should assume the ban could potentially apply to them under the circumstances noted in the DOS cable discussed above, and should consult an immigration attorney for individual advice before traveling into (or out of) the United States.